keepaliveit-staging/staging.keepaliveit.co.uk/_pages/benefits.markdown

 title: What are the Benefits of Effective I.T?
 permalink: /benefits-of-it

-excerpt: "Effective I.T brings a range of benefits to the Home and the Workplace.
+excerpt: "Effective I.T brings a range of benefits to Homes and Workplaces.
 Explore the benefits that our services encourage."
 header:
   overlay_image: /assets/images/benefit/overview.jpg
   overlay_filter: 0.5